 - Primary Button URL, Secondary Button URL.
 You can place two buttons over the slide.
 In these fields, you can paste the links for them.
 You can also make the link open in the new window and add a nofollow tag to it by enabling a corresponding toggle.
 Primary and Secondary Button Text fields are for the text that will be shown over the button;

 Move on to the Content > Settings block. there is a big amount of features to customize here, so let’s go through each of them.

 - Slider Width, Slider Height.
 Those features define the size of the slider.
 When set, they will be applied to all the slides of the slider.
 The Width could be set in percent of the slider block width.
-The Height has two possible units of measurement, pixels (PX) and percents of the browser window height (VH);
+The Height has two possible units of measurement, pixels (PX) and percent of the browser window height (VH);

 - Slider Container Width.
 The text that overlays the picture on the hover is placed in the container.
 In this option, you can change the container width.
-It can be set in percents of the Slider Width and in pixels;
+It can be set in percent of the Slider Width and in pixels;

 - Image Size.
 This drop-down list allows you to select the size of the picture inside the slide;